 Although interest rates are on the rise, it's still a great time to purchase a home.
 Speak with one of our expert loan officers today!

 If I’ve never rented property to someone before as a landlord, and I’m considering buying a home and using some or all of it as a rental property, am I able to use the expected rental income on the home I want to buy?
-If no, how many years of “landlord experience” do I need in order to apply rental income toward my mortgage?
+If not, how many years of “landlord experience” do I need in order to apply rental income toward my mortgage?

-• Fannie Mae (Conventional): You do NOT need prior landlord experience to use 75% of lease.
+• Fannie Mae (Conventional): You do not need prior landlord experience to use 75% of the expected rental income from a lease to qualify for a mortgage.

 Didn't find what you were looking for?